Final Girl - All 20+ Feature Film Boxes Compared!

 + Don't Make a Sound (The Eyeless / Utopia) S3·F5

 Falconwood with its mission system and mirror dimension has the highest replay value in S3.
-Don't Make a Sound is conceptually unique – noise lures the killer.
+Don't Make a Sound is conceptually unique – noise draws the killer in.

-11–12 boxes – filling in the gaps + The Marrek Murders (The Tormentor / Marrek Warehouse) S3·F4
+11–12 boxes – filling gaps + The Marrek Murders (The Tormentor / Marrek Warehouse) S3·F4

 + Frightmare on Maple Lane (Dr. Fright the Dream Doctor / Maple Lane) S1·F5

-Marrek Murders (a Saw inspiration) with traps and the Tormentor in the finale.
-Frightmare on Maple Lane for Elm Street fans – Dr. Fright is especially appealing when played on foreign maps.
+The Marrek Murders (a Saw homage) with traps and the Tormentor in the finale.
+Frightmare on Maple Lane for Elm Street fans – Dr. Fright is especially fun played on unfamiliar locations.

 13–14 boxes – complex killers + Panic at Station 2891 (The Organism / Station 2891) S2·F2